 - limiting the illegal market for cannabis

-Bill 26: An Act to Control and Regulate Cannabis has been introduced to empower elements of the framework through legislation, which are largely coming in the form of proposed amendments to the Gaming and Liquor Act.
+Bill 26: An Act to Control and Regulate Cannabis has passed to empower elements of the framework through legislation, which are largely in the form of amendments to the Gaming and Liquor Act.

 The amendments will do 3 things: